-Farm to School programs connect K-12 schools and local farms with the objectives of improving student nutrition, providing agriculture, health and nutrition education opportunities and supporting local and regional farmers.
-Visit the National Farm to School Network to learn more at farmtoschool.org.
+- Farm to School programs connect K-12 schools and local farms with the objectives of improving student nutrition, providing agriculture, health and nutrition education opportunities and supporting local and regional farmers. - Visit the National Farm to School Network to learn more.